ChorusOne/celo-cosmos-bridge/README.md

   - [Celo geth](https://github.com/celo-org/celo-blockchain), an Ethereum based blockchain with Istanbul BFT consensus
   - [Quantum-tunnel](https://github.com/ChorusOne/quantum-tunnel/tree/celo), a simple relayer, written in rust.
   - Tendermint light client (TBD), written in solidity and deployed on the Celo blockchain
   - [Celo light client](https://github.com/ChorusOne/celo-light-client), written in rust as CosmWasm contract.
-Its wasm bytecode need to be uploaded to Gaia fork as part of bridge setup.
+Its wasm bytecode need to be uploaded to cosmos node as part of bridge setup.

 ## Integration tests
 A single `Makefile` orchiestrates setup of all compontents.
 You should run the following commands in to execute selected integration test: